infor-design/enterprise/README.md

 # :tada: Soho XI Has Moved to Github! :tada:

-On the release of `4.6.0` we have moved the Soho XI code to Github and opened it to everyone!
+Starting at the end of release `4.6.0`, we moved the Soho XI codebase to Github!
 What this means is now anyone can view and contribute to the codebase.

 There are two ways to go about using Github for development (as the [Bitbucket](http://git.infor.com/projects/SOHO/repos/controls/browse) will eventually be deprecated):